geethika02/Desktop_Automation__Carlin/README.md

 - To exit the project, say "Sleep" or "you need a break".

 The project will again get started by a command "Wake up" or "hey carlin".
-For input commands, refer the sample.py file.
+For input commands and password, refer the sample.py file.